 Serve on a bed of lettuce or mixed greens and a slice of avocado or tomato wedges, if desired.

 - When simmering the shrimp, it is important that you avoid overcooking.
 Shrimp that have been cooked too long will be rubbery and unpleasant to eat.
 Remove the shrimp from the heat as soon as they turn pink.
 To assure they stop cooking—and speed up the cooling process—you can either rinse with cold water or place in an ice bath.
-Dry thoroughly with paper towel before chopping.
+Dry thoroughly with a paper towel before chopping.

 - You can purchase previously frozen deveined shrimp from the fish counter or bags of frozen deveined shrimp from the freezer case of your supermarket.
 If using frozen shrimp for this recipe, allow to simmer for another minute or until they turn pink.
 For a super-quick preparation, buy already cooked shrimp and follow directions for thawing if frozen.

 - This is the type of recipe that is made for adding an ingredient here and there.
 A small dollop of Dijon mustard will contribute a nice tang, and a few snips of a fresh herb such as parsley, basil, chives, or cilantro will add color and vibrancy to the salad.